 - Galle Fort

-In any case, Galle, part of the southern province of Sri Lanka, is known for several amazing attractions, most of them are very important for the island’s economy.
-One important attraction of Galle is the pristine beaches with torque water, an amazing collection of natural attractions such as lagoons, diving sites, patches of forests and cultural attractions along with colonial heritage are the other key tourist attractions in Galle.
+One important tourist attraction of Galle is the pristine beaches with torque water, an amazing collection of natural attractions such as lagoons, diving sites, patches of forests and cultural attractions along with colonial heritage are the other key tourist attractions in Galle.

 Must tour the Martin Wickramasinghe folk museum

 Martin Wickramasinghe museum is not included in Sri Lanka day trip to Galle.
 Most Galle tour packages from Colombo and elsewhere includes important places such as Fort, palm-fringed beaches, mask museum, gem museum etc, but not Martin Wickramasinghe museum.

 Galle has a long history connected to the veteran writer Martin Wickramasinghe.
 Martin Wickramasinghe is widely known as the father of modern Sinhalese literature.
 Most of his literal works were carried out in search of the lifestyle and cultural aspects of Sri Lankan people.
 He was very keen to explore and apply modern knowledge in social and natural science, linguistics, literature, education, the arts, philosophy, religion and comparative religion.